Guide for the correct installation of artificial grass on concrete, cement, tiles or terrazzo.

 This band should always go under the grass and over the mesh (the serious band is the sandwich padding).

-The joint band should be centered between the grass strips equally.
+The joining strip must be centred between the grass strips in equal parts.

 It is recommended that the band be impregnated from the center to the ends by at least 75% of the total width.